Anger & Defiance

 When my son received his GED this year, I put together a small scrapbook for him with photos, quotes, and cards from his friends.
 I also considered the life skills he’s already mastered and thought about the ones he’s still working on.
 The big "a-ha moment" for me?
 Realizing that everything else in life builds...
 Read more »

 Watching my child struggle without stepping in to “fix” things for him was one of the hardest things I’ve personally experienced as a mom, even though I knew it was the best thing for him.
-And the truth is, from the very beginning, being a mother is a balance of taking care...
+And the truth is, from the very beginning, being a mother is a balance of taking care of your kids...
 Read more »

 Do you ever struggle with temper tantrums at your house?
 You know what they involve: yelling, screaming, bad-language, and all-out loss of control until you almost can’t take it anymore and you just want to…put yourself in time out?
-Yes, I’m talking about our own parental "temper tantrums,"...
+Yes, I’m talking about our own parental "temper tantrums," which we’ve all been known to experience...
 Read more »

 “I won’t do it!”